 As shown in Fig. 11, the driving and accelerator pedal operations were stable.
 Rainfall during the subsequent 20 min led to poor visibility.
 Thus, the driver's operation of the accelerator pedal was less intense, and she focused on driving.
+Near the end of the drive, the depression of the accelerator pedal tended to exceed 40° in a few locations, while it was nighttime, and the weather had improved.
+Rough driving can be attributed

-25 min: Rain and Mist, Strong reflection from the road, Night
+25 min: Rain and Mist, Strong reflection from the road, Night to fatigue caused by long-distance driving and poor concentration while driving in rainy weather.